R2-Router: A New Paradigm for LLM Routing with Reasoning: Results

 \subsection{Main Results}

 \textbf{\textsc{R2-Router} achieves state-of-the-art Performance.} As shown in Figure~\ref{f:deferral_curves}, \textsc{R2-Router} consistently achieves higher quality at any given cost compared to all baselines.
 Notably, \textsc{R2-Router} reaches an average quality of 0.8 at a minimal cost of approximately $0.5 \times 10^{-3}$.
 In contrast, reactive baselines require $4\times$ to $5\times$ that budget to match similar performance.
 By reasoning about cost-dependent quality, \textsc{R2-Router} identifies efficient operating points (e.g., powerful LLMs with constrained costs) that reactive routers inherently overlook.
+We further corroborate these gains on the RouterArena benchmark~\cite{lu2025routerarena}, where, under exact-match scoring (no LLM judge) and an expanded pool of reasoning-capable LLMs, \textsc{R2-Router} leads all baselines across all $7$ categories; it also extends naturally to thinking-token budgets on reasoning LLMs (Appendix~\ref{appendix:additional}).